 IPS (In-Plane Switching) panels offer the best wide viewing angles*, strong gray-scale performance, and best all-around color quality.
 Unfortunately, they are often subject to motion artifacts and not able to match pixels response found in TN panels.
 Personally, I prefer IPS panels over TN or VA.

 *Viewing angles is the angles that you can reasonably look at a monitor and see the display

-There are lots of other proprietary panel-types that are only found among certain manufacturers.
+We explained what is IPS monitor as well as in-plane switching vs twisted nematic panels.
+However, there are lots of other proprietary panel-types that are only found among certain manufacturers.
 These “custom” panel types are often built on previous technology and will generally offer the same pros and cons as their predecessor.
 If you want to learn more about the different panel-types available, check out my post on TN vs VA vs IPS monitors.